USDA.gov USDA.gov NRCS Home

 County Median Household Income

 Since the farmers using the tool are comparing this with their previous two income tax returns, using fourth quarter estimates are comparable.
-So we index the two year old county median household income up to match the previous year’s income tax return.
+So, we index the two-year-old county median household income up to match the previous year’s income tax return.
 All calculations are done in nominal terms.
-For FY2024, we adjusted the 2021 County Median Household Income by 1.0909 to get to 2023 2d Quarter incomes to match with the 2023 poverty levels.

 (Figures not adjusted to reflect later revisions by BEA.
-Also dollars are report on the ‘current’ price base of the annual update.
-Last Revised on: August 30, 2023.
-You can see the adjustments from previous year’s data, but we are only indexing up 1.5 years.
+Also, dollars are reported on the ‘current’ price base of the annual update.
+Last Revised on: August 29, 2024.
+You can see the adjustments from previous year’s data, but we are only indexing up 1.5 years.)

 Year Per Capita Personal Income Increase from 2005 Increase from previous year